sassjajc/vscode-standardjs-snippets/README.md

 # vscode-standardjs-snippets

+Forked from https://github.com/capaj/vscode-standardjs-snippets to changes the snippet prefixs to be more compatible when inlined with intellisene keywords.

-originally forked from https://github.com/gaboesquivel/atom-standardjs-snippets, but we've added couple more.
-Also these are not using special characters because vscode doesn't like them in the snippets.
+"Originally forked from https://github.com/gaboesquivel/atom-standardjs-snippets, but we've added couple more.
+Also these are not using special characters because vscode doesn't like them in the snippets."

 ## Standard JavaScript Snippets for Visual studio code